StringScan - method of the Pm object

 Description:

-Reading data from the string formatted in the C language convention.
+Reading the data from the text string formatted in the C language convention.

 Syntax: